 Alright folks so we’ve taken a look at what these natural refrigerants have to offer.
 They’re friendly to the environment and in some cases they are extremely energy efficient.
 The question now though is what are the downsides?
 Well, as I mentioned before each type of natural refrigerant has it’s own specific sets of drawbacks.
 In this section I’l briefly touch on each of these.

 Let’s start firstly with ammonia.
 It’s widely known as the ‘best’ refrigerant but there is still a lot of hesitation when it comes to using it, especially in a commercial or public area.
 Ammonia is rated as B2L from ASHRAE.
 The ‘B’ rating indicates that ammonia is toxic if inhaled.
-(You can read more about ASHRAE’s refrigerant safety rating by clicking here.)
+(You can read more about ASHRAE’s refrigerant safety rating in our article on Toxicity and Flammability.)
 If not handled properly, or if there is an accident, ammonia can be deadly.

 Most of the time when a leak does occur it’s captured right away and it doesn’t make headlines.
 That being said, I do see every few months a report of an ammonia leak at a factory or ice rink and a square block is evacuated by the fire department as a precaution.
 In one drastic example from 2017 in Canada three fatalities were recorded due to a leak of an ammonia system at a small town’s ice rink.
 You can read about this sad story by clicking here.
 While ammonia is dangerous, it doesn’t mean it can’t safely be used.
 There are more and more innovations each year that makes for safer ammonia use.
 I’ll get into these further in our next section.